racket/racket/racket/src/cs/README.txt

  * For critical sections with respect to Chez Scheme / OS threads, use a mutex or a spinlock.

-   For example, the implementation of `eq?` and `eqv?`-based hash tables uses a spinlock to guard hash tables, so they can be accessed concurrently from futures.
+   For example, `eq?` and `eqv?`-based hash tables can be accessed concurrently from Chez Scheme threads as long as they are guarded by a mutex or spinlock.
 In contrast, `equal?`-based hash table operations are not atomic from the Racket perspective, so they can't be locked by a mutex or spinlock; they use Racket-thread locks, instead.
-The "rumble/lock.ss" layer skips the `eq?`/`eqv?`-table spinlock when threads are not enabled at the Chez Scheme level.

-   Chez Scheme deactivates a thread that is blocked on a mutex, so you don't have to worry about waiting on a mutex blocking GCs.
+   Chez Scheme deactivates a thread that is blocked on a mutex, as long as interrupts are not disabled, so you don't have to worry about waiting on a mutex blocking GCs.
 However, if a lock guards a value that is also used by a GC callback, then interrupts should be disabled before taking the lock to avoid deadlock.

  * For critical sections at the Racket level, there are multiple
    possibilities: